chaoss/wg-evolution/CONTRIBUTING.md

 [DCO GitHub UI](https://github.com/scottrigby/dco-gh-ui).

 #### Steps to use the DCO browser plugin
-The  [DCO browser plugin](https://github.com/scottrigby/dco-gh-ui) is a handy tool to automatically sign commits created using github.
+The  [DCO browser plugin](https://github.com/scottrigby/dco-gh-ui) is a handy tool to automatically sign commits created using GitHub.
 To enable this plugin:

 - Go to the plugin page on the [chrome web store](https://chrome.google.com/webstore/detail/dco-github-ui/onhgmjhnaeipfgacbglaphlmllkpoijo).
 - Alternatively, you could go to the [firefox addon page](https://addons.mozilla.org/en-US/firefox/addon/scott-rigby/) to add the extension to your browser.
 - Once you add the extension, right click on the extension in the toolbar of your browser and select `Options`.
 - A dialog box will open up as shown below.
-Fill in your github name (not the handle) and email-id.
+Fill in your GitHub name (not the handle) and email-id.

  ![Screenshot of settings for DCO GitHub UI](https://user-images.githubusercontent.com/31214064/55411911-194c8500-5584-11e9-8b56-c8f94b6fa213.png)

-- Then, whenever you perform a commit on github, the line `Signed-off-by: Your Name <Youremail>` will automatically appear in the commit description while making changes to a file as shown in the example below.
+- Then, whenever you perform a commit on GitHub, the line `Signed-off-by: Your Name <Youremail>` will automatically appear in the commit description while making changes to a file as shown in the example below.
 A commit message can be added to the lines above the auto-generated sign-off.

 ![Screenshot of GitHub UI with auto-generated sign-off in commit message](https://user-images.githubusercontent.com/31214064/55423206-127d3c80-559b-11e9-9a5e-6300105b8858.png)